pgolovkin/stringcache/README.md

       String str2 = String.valueOf("val");

-But The next is not cached:
+But The next are not from pool:

       String str1 = "test";